SamChang03/SOC_Lab/Lab02/README.md

 ![vivado](https://github.com/SamChang03/SOC_Lab/blob/main/Lab02/Screen%20shot/vivado.png)

 - Construct a block diagram.
 Then, ajust some parameters
-- PS: The folling sreenshot is from the handout in above URL
 ![block diagram](https://github.com/SamChang03/SOC_Lab/blob/main/Lab02/Screen%20shot/block%20diagram.png)

 - Then we generate Bitstream, which will include the Synthesis and Implemetation processes